 - Does the item have STRONG SENTIMENTAL VALUE?
 For example, if it reminds me of someone I loved that is no longer in my life or of an key accomplishment I made, then I keep it and put it some place nice.
 If it’s just something that a friend gave me or that I have picked up along the way, I give it away or toss it.
 (Note: If you have a lot of sentimental items from a person or time in your life, choose to keep those that you love the most and give you the most joy.
 Keeping every sentimental item will soon become overbearing, and will dilute the memory you are trying to preserve.)

 - Is the item continuously USEFUL?
 If I need it for daily, weekly, or monthly activities and routines, then I keep it.
-If I haven’t used it in the last 6 months, it’s obviously not pertinent to my life and I give it away or toss it.
+If I haven’t used it in the last 6 months or more, it’s obviously not pertinent to my life and I give it away or toss it.

 A Positive Process

 The great part about this organizational process is that it’s self-reinforcing.
 You feel a sense of accomplishment and relief every time you look at a space you have organized.
 It’s no longer a source of anxiety.
-This, in turn, may inspire you to organize other spaces using these same principles, producing more relief and calm.
+This inspires you to organize other spaces using these same principles, producing more relief and calm.
 Eventually, your entire home becomes a source of peace and calm, a sanctuary for you and your family’s well-being.
 And we can all use more of that in our lives!

-Let us know in the comments how these 6 easy steps have helped you and your household.
-We’d love to hear your success stories, and ‘before and after’ pics are welcome.
+Let us know in the comments how these 6 easy steps have helped you.
+We love to hear your success stories.
+Feel free to drop some ‘before and after’ pics as well.
 Happy Organizing!